ShivanshuPurohit/Navigation-using-RL/README.md

 ### Instructions

-Follow the instructions in `Navigation_solution.ipynb` to get started with training your own agent!
+Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
 To watch a trained smart agent, follow the instructions below:

 - **DQN**: If you want to run the original DQN algorithm, use the checkpoint `dqn.pth` for loading the trained model.
 Also, choose the parameter `qnetwork` as `QNetwork` while defining the agent and the parameter `update_type` as `dqn`.